XVs32/kcauto_custom/README.md

 * Run Chrome or Chromium equivalent with the `--remote-debugging-port` option:
   * ex: `chrome --remote-debugging-port=9222`
-  * Note: This remote-debugging-enabled instance of Chrome must be the *first* instance of Chrome run.
+  * Note: ***Use task manager to kill all chrome process first if needed.*** This remote-debugging-enabled instance of Chrome must be the *first* instance of Chrome run.
 If you have other Chrome windows open, close all of them before re-starting it with remote-debugging enabled.
 * Load Kancolle
   * First run: leave it in the 'Start' screen, where you press the button to enter homeport.
 You will not have to start kcauto from this screen in subsequent runs, although it is recommended you do this after each game maintenance to allow kcauto to load the latest game data.
   * Ensure that the game is scaled to 100% size/1x scaling &mdash; the entire game should be 1200 pixels wide and 720 pixels tall if you take a screenshot of it